 Important Point: “Be still and know that (He is) God.”

 Dear friends and loved one, I know God the Father is alive and well.
 He is our Heavenly Father, …the Father of our Spirits.
 He knows who we are.
 He knows our names …and our needs.
 He wants us to be safe and happy in this life, and He wants us to return home to Him.
 He loves us and He has a plan for our happiness.
 He will help!
 If you have distanced yourself from God, stop where you are and turn to Him.
-Then, do what you must to restore your fellowship with Him.
+Do what you must to restore your fellowship with Him.
+Adjust your behavior, repent of your sins, and align yourself with the one true God and His Beloved Son, Jesus Christ.
 God will answer earnest and sincere prayers.
-As you pray, try to listen to His message; Hear Him!
+As you pray to Him, try to listen to His message; Hear Him!
+And, follow your prompting.
 His arms are wide open.
 He wants you to listen, obey, and ultimately come home!

 Finally, if you are interested in additional spiritual comfort during these “times of tribulation,” please click on the link below and listen to inspiring music sung by the award-winning Norwegian singer Sissel, accompanied by the Tabernacle Choir and Orchestra at Temple Square.
 This is good and beautiful advice via music for times of tribulation (or a pandemic).
-Please note: the lyrics to the music and the author’s name are provided below.
+Please note: the lyricist’s name and the words to the song are provided below.

 Also note, this site and the link below are protected by both Norton Security and Web Hosting Security.
 It is safe and secure!
 Thank you, SAE